Homepage > Journal > The integration of Stripe payments in Django

 View of transition initiation to the user portal

-Stripe not only provides a fast and convenient way to receive payments but also allows, without much work, to provide the user with a convenient and very powerful UI for managing their subscription, i.e., `customer portal`.
+Stripe provides a fast and convenient way to receive payments and allows us, without much work, to provide the user with a convenient and very powerful UI for managing their subscription, i.e., `customer portal`.

 The customer portal is a completely independent and secure interface hosted by Stripe.
 To redirect the user to the portal, we need to generate a URL using `customer ID`, which is also what the view below is responsible for.